janlelis/irbtools/README.md

 ## Irbtools 4.0 for IRB 1.8+

-The current version of Irbtools requires [IRB 1.8+](https://github.com/ruby/irb) (which is the default for Ruby from 3.2 on).
+The current version of Irbtools requires [IRB 1.8+](https://github.com/ruby/irb) ([which Ruby version bundles which IRB?](https://stdgems.org/irb/)).
 Please use Irbtools 3 for earlier versions of IRB.

 ## Description